Receivership: A guide for creditors

 - pay out the money collected in the order required by law

 - report to ASIC any possible offences or other irregular matters they come across.

-The receiver’s primary duty is to the secured creditor that appointed them.
-The main duty owed to unsecured creditors is an obligation to take reasonable care to sell collateral for not less than its market value or, if there is no market value, the best price reasonably obtainable.
+The receiver’s principal duty is to the secured creditor.
+The main duty owed to unsecured creditors is an obligation to take reasonable care to sell secured assets for not less than market value or, if there is no market value, the best price reasonably obtainable.
 A receiver also has the same general duties as a company director.

-A receiver must lodge with ASIC a detailed list of their receipts and payments (known as the annual administration return) annually on the anniversary of their appointment.
-A copy of these detailed lists of receipts and payments may be obtained by searching the ASIC registers and paying the relevant fee.
+A receiver must lodge with ASIC a detailed list of their receipts and payments (known as the annual administration return) each year on the anniversary of their appointment.
+A copy of these detailed lists of receipts and payments can be obtained by searching ASIC Connect for a fee.

-The most common way a receiver will obtain money from the assets they are appointed over is to sell them.
-In the case of a company’s business, the receiver may continue to trade the business until they sell it as a going concern.
+A receiver will usually obtain money from the assets they are appointed over by selling them.
+To sell a company’s business, the receiver may continue to trade the business until they sell it as a going concern.

 - money from the sale of non-circulating assets is paid to the secured creditor after the costs and fees of the receiver in collecting this money have been paid